chaoss/wg-dei/contribution.md

 # How to Contribute

-## What is this document?

-This document outlines a generic process of contributing and applies to all CHAOSS repositories.
-Each repository may have unique guidelines specific to the project.

 ## Where can I contribute?

 Anyone can contribute to CHAOSS on any of our communication channels.
 See <https://chaoss.community/participate/>.